 Factual Reporting: MIXED

 Not to be confused with the least biased Foreign Policy (FP) Magazine, Foreign Policy News is a news website focused on reporting news on both international and national news as it relates to foreign relations.
 The Foreign Policy News Editor is Justin Farrell.
-Foreign Policy News state their mission as “[…] to present alternative overview on current events affecting the international relations.”
+Foreign Policy News states its mission as “[…] to present an alternative overview on current events affecting the international relations.”

-When it comes to US politics they utilize emotionally loaded words such as “2018 US foreign policy: expect continuance of cataract vision” and “Donald Trump’s Jerusalem move scuttles Middle East Peace Process.”
-A quote from this same article contains significant loaded words that biases the reader against Trump’s decision: “in conclusion, Trump’s apparently impulsive decisions close the doors of negotiations and diplomacy and open the floodgates to hell.”
+When it comes to US politics, they utilize emotionally loaded words such as “2018 US foreign policy: expect continuance of cataract vision” and “Donald Trump’s Jerusalem move scuttles Middle East Peace Process.”
+A quote from this same article contains significantly loaded words that bias the reader against Trump’s decision: “in conclusion, Trump’s apparently impulsive decisions close the doors of negotiations and diplomacy and open the floodgates to hell.”